Skip to main content

 We asked what unpleasant emotions were associated with this traumatic image.

-Taking the pulse allowed us to search on the left or right ear, one or several points that were treated with auricular chromotherapy with the color Kodak F 98 of Dr. Paul Nogier until exhaustion of the VAS.
+Taking the pulse allowed us to search on the left or right ear, one or several points that were treated with auricular chromotherapy with the colour Kodak F 98 of Dr Paul Nogier until exhaustion of the VAS.
 We all used the medical device, Premio 40, from Sedatelec.

-Regarding the number of points, the only rule was to treat no more than five points per session, including both ears.
-The only treatment was with colored Kodak F98 light.
+Regarding the number of points, the only rule was to treat no more than five points per session including both ears.
+The only treatment was with coloured Kodak F98 light.

 At the end of the session, we asked again what the SUD score was in relation to this traumatic event.

-All patients were contacted at least one month after the session.
+All patients were contacted at least 1 month after the session.
 A new SUDS score was established, including a Validity Of Cognition (VOC).
-This score ranges from one to seven, highlighting the reclassification of the traumatic image.
+This score is between one to seven, highlighting the reclassification of the traumatic image.

-A VOC, or Validity of Cognition (12), is used to determine the level of validity a patient believes in after a new positive belief is installed during a session of auricular chromotherapy.
+A VOC, or Validity of Cognition (12) is asked to determine the level of validity a patient believes in, after a new positive belief is installed during a session of auricular chromotherapy.

 They were asked to answer the following question: “In terms of your traumatic image, do you consider it inaccessible in your memory and emotionally neutral?
 This statement is totally false (score 1/7) or completely true (score 7/7).
 How do you rate this scale between 1 and 7?”